bigglesrocks/ion/README.md

 ###Parallax/Depth

+You can acheive a sense of depth by passing multiple particle settings of the same (or different) particles with different wind or gravity settings.
+This will create multiple "planes" of particles moving at different speeds.

 ###Custom Particle shapes

-You can add custom shapes to the particle generator by using the `IonGenerator.addShape()` function. `addShape()` takes 2 arguments: a name and a function containing instructions for drawing the shape onto the canvas.
+You can add custom shapes to the particle generator by using the `Ion.addShape()` function. `addShape()` takes 2 arguments: a name and a function containing instructions for drawing the shape onto the canvas.
 The instructions function takes one argument: a particle instance.

     ```javascript
-        g = new IonGenerator('my-canvas');
+        g = new Ion('my-canvas');
         g.addShape('crescent', function(p) {
             // Get our context from the particle's generator
             var ctx = p.generator.context;